toretto460/toretto460.github.io/content/posts/sse.md

 You currently work for a successful e-commerce company and you’re in the middle of a grooming meeting when the product owner asks you to implement the invoice PDF generation

-You know that the invoice rendering is very long running job, it involves several API calls to fetch all the required data.
+You know that invoice rendering is a very long-running job, it involves several API calls to fetch all the required data.

 The invoice generation is something like: